x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-from-previous-versions.md

 2. Start the migration in the EAC or in the Exchange Management Shell.

-    - In the Exchange Management Shell, run th following command:
+    - In the Exchange Management Shell, run the following command:

       ```
       Start-MigrationBatch PFMigration